-This is your final year on campus, you have a lot on your mind and still so much to learn.
+This is your senior year on campus, you have a lot on your mind and still so much to learn.

 Your goal this year is to maintain focus on finishing classes and developing your plans for life after college.
 If you are planning to apply to companies that hire HBCU graduates, the career center must be on your agenda.
 Whether your goal is going to graduate school or launching a career, it will take work on your part.
 As I have told hundreds of college seniors, none of it will happen without your input.